 In reality, the growth Groban sought on Illuminations (143/Reprise Records, $19) was of the artistic variety.
 “I had gotten very comfortable making four very successful records in a very specific way,” he says over an iced latte at West Hollywood’s members-only Soho House, “and I felt like I needed to be scared again.
 It was time to try something new.”

 To make that happen, he recruited producer Rick Rubin, best known for his work with rock bands like Red Hot Chili Peppers and Metallica, as well as for a series of late-career collaborations with Johnny Cash.
 “Rick wasn’t trying to reinvent my wheel,” Groban clarifies.
 “He was just trying to make it more pure.”

-album Taking the Long Way
+album Taking the Long Way in 2006.

 “Part of the mystery of Josh is that he’s a pretty normal guy whose voice just happens to be this force of nature,” Wilson says.
 “It’s so powerful that it makes you imagine that his persona must be like that, too — that he’s on the prow of the ship buffeting these storms at sea.
 Once we had time to just hang out, that Zeus-like illusion went away and we could really get into what he wanted to write about.”